maksimmerkulov/head-first-java-2nd-edition/README.md

     - Page 277 — Static methods can’t use non-static (instance) variables!
     - Page 278 — Static methods can’t use non-static methods, either!
     - Page 279–280 — Static variable: value is the same for ALL instances of the class
+    - Page 281 — Initializing a static variable

 ![Chapter 10](images/chapter-10.png)